-- 7.15.25 There are established codes of conduct which are often an effective means to enable the public to enjoy these activities without causing significant damage.
+7.15.25 There are established codes of conduct which are often an effective means to enable the public to enjoy these activities without causing significant damage.
 These will form a basis for any additional guidance that we provide at specific locations.

-Directions to restrict or exclude access - 7.15.26 There is no right under CROW to collect bait or other species, so directions may not be given to prevent this.
+7.15.26 There is no right under CROW to collect bait or other species, so directions may not be given to prevent this.
 At some sites there may be local controls on such activities under other legislation; these will continue to apply.